Animal training: Other considerations

 The degree of trainer protection from the animal and the tasks trained may also vary.
 They can range from entertainment, husbandry (veterinary) behaviors, physical labor or athleticism, habituation to averse stimuli, interaction (or non-interaction) with other humans, or even research (sensory, physiological, cognitive).

 Training also may take into consideration the natural social tendencies of the animal species (or even breed), such as predilections for attention span, food-motivation, dominance hierarchies, aggression, or bonding to individuals (conspecifics as well as humans).
 Consideration must also be given to practical aspects on the human side such as the ratio of the number of trainers to each animal.
 In some circumstances one animal may have multiple trainers, in others, a trainer might attend simultaneously to many animals in a training session.
 Sometimes training is accomplished with a single trainer working individually with a single animal.
 In some species, the number of trainers is irrelevant, yet it can usually achieve the wanted outcome.

 Service animals

 Service animals, such as assistance dogs, Capuchin monkeys and miniature horses, are trained to utilize their sensory and social skills to bond with a human and help that person to offset a disability in daily life.
 The use of service animals, especially dogs, is an ever-growing field, with a wide range of special adaptations.
 In the United States, selected inmates in prisons are used to train service dogs.
 In addition to adding to the short supply of service animals, such programs have produced benefits in improved socialization skills and behavior of inmates.

-Film and television
+For hundreds of years elephants have be trained to work in activities such as logging and in warfare.
+Captive elephants can be trained to remember tone, melody, and recognise more than 20 words.